nitincse18/Interview-Prepration/SystemDesign/Readme.md

-**Plan to Prepare for System Design Interview
+# Plan to Prepare for System Design Interview

-Week 1: Fundamentals and Basics
+## Week 1: Fundamentals of System Design
-Day 1-2: Basic Concepts of System Design
+### Day 1-2: Basic Concepts of System Design

-Scalability:
+- Scalability:

-Vertical Scaling: Enhancing the capacity of a single server by adding more resources (CPU, RAM, storage).
+    - Vertical Scaling: Enhancing the capacity of a single server by adding more resources (CPU, RAM, storage).
 Suitable for limited increase in load but has physical and cost limitations.
-Horizontal Scaling: Adding more servers to distribute the load.
+    - Horizontal Scaling: Adding more servers to distribute the load.
 More cost-effective and scalable, especially for large-scale applications.
-Latency: The delay before a transfer of data begins following an instruction for its transfer.
+- Latency: The delay before a transfer of data begins following an instruction for its transfer.
 Important to minimize for better user experience.

-Throughput: The amount of data processed in a given amount of time.
+- Throughput: The amount of data processed in a given amount of time.
 Higher throughput indicates better performance.

-Consistency: Ensures that all nodes in a distributed system reflect the same data at the same time.
+- Consistency: Ensures that all nodes in a distributed system reflect the same data at the same time.
 Critical in financial systems where data accuracy is crucial.

-Availability: The system's ability to remain operational and accessible over a period of time.
+- Availability: The system's ability to remain operational and accessible over a period of time.
 Measured by uptime percentages.

-Partition Tolerance: The system continues to operate despite network partitions that separate nodes from each other.
+- Partition Tolerance: The system continues to operate despite network partitions that separate nodes from each other.
 # Practice Questions

-## Week 1: Fundamentals of System Design

 ### Day 1-2: Scaling and Databases